zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 provides a valid email address and mailing address.
 Model-level validations are the best way to ensure that only valid data is saved into your database.
 They can be used with any database, cannot be bypassed by end users, and are convenient to test and maintain.
-Rails provides built-in helpers for common needs, and allows you to create your own validation methods as well.
+Zoisite provides built-in helpers for common needs, and allows you to create your own validation methods as well.